 Dr. Williams is a nationally syndicated columnist, former chairman of the economics department at George Mason University, and author of More Liberty Means Less Government.

-Copyright ©2010 Salem Web Network.
-All Rights Reserved.
-This article was first posted at Townhall.com on February 24, 2010.
+Copyright ©2010 Salem Web Network. published at Townhall on February 24, 2010.
 Reprinted here on February 25, 2010 for educational purposes only.
 May not be reproduced on other websites without permission from Salem Web Network.

 1. What evidence does Walter Williams give to back up his statement that “Mounting evidence suggests that claims of manmade global warming might turn out to be the greatest hoax in mankind’s history”?